Mio in the Land of Faraway: Release

 The film appeared at the Moscow International Film Festival in July 1987, with its Russian dub competing in the Children's Films category.
-The film also appeared at the Norwegian International Film Festival on 18 August 1987.
-It premiered in Sweden on 16 October 1987.
+The film also appeared at the Norwegian International Film Festival the following month on 18 August.
+It premiered in Sweden on 16 October of the same year.

 The film is distributed in Sweden by Sandrew Metronome, and in the United States by Miramax Films as The Land of Faraway.
 It was released on VHS by Prism Entertainment in 1988 and by Starmaker Entertainment in 1992.
 It was released on DVD by Anchor Bay Entertainment in the US during 2001, and by Eureka Entertainment in Britain during 2007.

 Reception

 Box office

 In Sweden, the film grossed about 17,800,000 Swedish kronor at the box office.
-Its screenings were attended by about 450,000 people.

 Critical response

 In Sweden, the film received poor reviews upon its release.
-According to a Cinema Journal article, Swedish reviewers criticized it for being "canned Astrid Lindgren" and "an incoherent jumble of landscapes and cast members, badly dubbed to boot".
-The Cinema Journal critic also attributed the film's negative reception to its omission of the original work's psychological nuances.
-Another factor was the film's international eclecticism in its cast and settings, which the Cinema Journal critic characterized as "Anglicizing" and contrasted to the Swedish medievalism of the better-received Lindgren adaptations The Brothers Lionheart (1977) and Ronia the Robber's Daughter (1984).
+According to an article published by film scholar Christine Holmlund in Cinema Journal, Swedish reviewers criticized it for being "canned Astrid Lindgren" and "an incoherent jumble of landscapes and cast members, badly dubbed to boot".
+Holmlund also attributed the film's negative reception to its omission of the original work's psychological nuances.
+Another factor was the film's international eclecticism in its cast and settings, which Holmlund characterized as "Anglicizing" and contrasted to the Swedish medievalism of the better-received Lindgren adaptations The Brothers Lionheart (1977) and Ronia the Robber's Daughter (1984).

 Critical response elsewhere has ranged from mixed to negative.
 Following the 1987 festival screening in Norway, the film-industry magazine Variety criticized Mio in the Land of Faraway for its unsubtle handling of Lindgren's text and the actors, although it praised the film's appealing appearance and high production values as well as Christopher Lee's performance.
 Following the 2007 DVD release in Britain, the genre magazine Dreamwatch characterized Mio in the Land of Faraway as a "strange, otherworldly film" and an "intriguing curio" from the 1980s, but criticized its sentimentality and its "sugary tone and sub-Tolkien dialogue".
 Following a memorial screening in 2004, the Chicago Reader characterized the film as "unimaginative" and its acting as "wooden", again citing Lee as an exception.

 One decade after the film's initial release, The Encyclopedia of Fantasy praised the film's early scenes as a "beautifully effective" urban fantasy, but criticized the later scenes as "cliché-ridden and turgid".
 Seeing the film as an attempt to emulate The NeverEnding Story (1984), it summed up Mio in the Land of Faraway as a "tired, imitative and cynical" adaptation of Lindgren's novel.